Cold Harbor

 |

-Above: The Richmond Battlefields Association Cold Harbor property viewed from Beulah Church.
+Above: The Cold Harbor battlefield site saved by RBA, viewed from Beulah Church.

 At an annual meeting of the RBA, members tour the Cold Harbor property they helped save.
 Historian David Lowe (below),an expert on Civil War field fortifications, conducted the tour (June 2010).